HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 - Running a batch script in the background
-  	- If you have a series of python scripts you would like to run in the background you can create a shell script of python scripts.
+  	- If you have a series of python scripts you would like to run in the background you can create a shell script of python programs you want to run.
-    - This would be effective for reads that you may have to do step by step (1,000,000 rows at a time).
     - We will be using cloud_read.py which is a python script that converts a sql query from BigQuery into rows of output on the command line.
 It accepts three arguments that you can change.
     - First change the directory

   	   cd batch/

-    - the first argument is the time in seconds (1)
+    - the first argument is the delay time in seconds (1) between result outputs
     - the second argument is the letter to query (a)
     - the third argument is the number of rows to output (5)